top of page

 Eternal rest give unto him, 0 Lord."

-Prince of Wales Hotel on Brisbane Terrace, Goodna, was established in 1865 by William James Reed.
-He first applied for a Publican license in August 1865 in which it was said that the house consisted of 3 sitting rooms and 5 bedrooms as well as family living quarters.
-Over the years the Hotel was used for Land Auctions, Lodge Meetings and Magisterial Inquiries.
-In 1873/74 Ann Thomas, William Reed's sister-in-law held the license and he reapplied to become licensee in 1875.
-In 1878 he was declared insolvent and Mr Clifford a Warder at the Woogaroo Asylum became owner and leased the hotel to Mr McNamara.
+The Prince of Wales Hotel on Brisbane Terrace, Goodna, was established in 1865 by William James Reed.
+He first applied for a Publican license in August 1865, stating that the house consisted of 3 sitting rooms, five bedrooms, and family living quarters.
+Over the years, the Hotel was used for Land Auctions, Lodge Meetings and Magisterial Inquiries.
+In 1873/7, 4 Ann Thomas, William Reed's sister-in-law, held the license, and he reapplied to become the licensee in 1875.
+In 1878, he was declared insolvent, and Mr Clifford, a Warder at the Woogaroo Asylum, became the owner and leased the hotel to Mr McNamara.
 The hotel subsequently burned down in January 1880.

 Dr John Waller